OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:11

-He said to them, “If any of you has a sheep and it falls into a pit on the Sabbath, will you not take hold of it and lift it out?
+He asked them, “If any of you has a sheep and it falls into a pit on the Sabbath, wouldn't you take hold of it and lift it out?

 ## Matthew 12:12

 How much more valuable is a person than a sheep!
-Therefore, it is lawful to do good on the Sabbath.”
+Therefore, doing good on the Sabbath is lawful.”

 ## Matthew 12:13